anandk3012/react-chat-app/README.md

-# 💬 ConvoSphere - Real-Time Chat Application
+# 💬 React Messenger - Real-Time Messaging Application

-**ConvoSphere** is a full-stack, real-time messaging application designed for instant and seamless communication.
+**React Messenger** is a full-stack, real-time messaging application designed for instant and seamless communication.
 It features a modern, responsive user interface and a robust backend to support real-time interactions, user authentication, and persistent message history.

 ---